 If you have already bought your camera, then its right time to take your first shot while keeping in mind the rules to shoot a good photo.
 There are lot of factors which effect your photo overall, therefore here are some basic things to keep in mind when you are ready to take your first snap.

 - Light availability.
-Light takes integral part of a photo shooting, if there is no proper or balanced light, you won’t be able to pick a good snap.
+Light takes an integral part of a photo shoot, if there is no proper or balanced light, you won’t be able to pick a good snap.
 Professionals recommend to use available lights when possible, therefore there may be some circumstances where the available light is really low and the image can not be exposed well.
 In this case, I would recommend you to use external flashes and use bounce flash technique as you can point the flash light to some brighter object near the subject and reflect that light while bouncing it to subject.
-This will allow you to produce approx a balance light which will roll over the floor and surroundings too and your subject will be glowing as much as needed.
+This will allow you to produce approx a balance light that will roll over the floor and surroundings too and your subject will be glowing as much as needed.

 - Angle of view.
-The angle of view matters too, as taking photo from wrong angle will give loose impact and if you are on the right angle, you can produce something different.
+The angle of view matters too, as taking photo from wrong angle will give a loose impact and if you are on the right angle, you can produce something different.
 Try using different angles while taking photos, this will make you learn many things.

 - ISO Level.The ISO level plays well part when you are shooting in low light.
 This feature in DSLR cameras can produce artificial light when there is low light, specially in night photography.